 - Colonial homes with cold colors, specifically greens, grays, and blues

 - Mission-style homes with warm and vibrant colors, such as red and orange

 - Ranch homes with warm Earth tones like brown, camel, and beige

 Even once you’ve decided on a size, material, and basic style that you want, you’ll have to consider the quality of door that you need.
 As you might imagine, higher-quality replacement doors come with higher price tags, and economy options can save you money, but also offer less functionality and durability.
 There’s no right or wrong decision here, but higher-quality doors do tend to be better long-term investments; they have longer lifespans and add more value to your home.
 Consider your budget carefully, and shoot for the best-quality entry door you can reasonably afford.

 Other Considering Factors

-After you’ve selected the proper replacement doors, all that’s left is the matter of installing them.
-Choosing the right door installation contractor is important to ensure you get the most out of your investment; you’ll want to pick a contractor who is experienced and reliable, but affordable enough to keep you well within budget.
-It is possible to install a front entry door yourself, but if you don’t know how to install one properly, you risk wasting additional time and money seeking supplementary help.
-Plus, you don’t want to end up with a half-installed door for the time it takes to find a new contractor!
+After you’ve selected the proper replacement doors, all that’s left is the matter of choosing the right professional to install them.
+Choosing the right door installation contractor is important to ensure you get the most out of your investment; you’ll want to pick a door installation contractor who is experienced and reliable, but affordable enough to keep you well within budget.

 If you’re interested in learning more about possible replacement doors for your home, or you’ve already made a decision and you’re looking for a door installation contractor, ask us for a quote or schedule a consultation.
-With over 25 years of experience and some of the best professionals in the business, we know our way around entry doors, and can help you through each step of the selection, buying, and installation process.
+With over 25 years of experience and some of the best door installation professionals in the business, we know our way around front doors and can help you through each step of the selection, buying, and installation process.
 We’ll make sure you make the right decision for your home.